No, it's not the remake of "If you leave me I'll delete you," Michel Gondry's hit film.

 McGill University associate professor of psychiatry, Dr. Alain Brunet, already involved in programs to support the victims of the terrorist attacks in Paris, undertook the monumental task of erasing the memories of 60 people, and he succeeded.

 Participants in the study they shared (just like in the movie with Jim Carrey and Kate Winslet) the unpleasant experience of the traumatic end of a relationship.
-A blow strong enough to cause an "adjustment disorder".
+A blow so strong as to cause an "adaptation disorder".

 For 4-6 sessions, the volunteers read aloud a written first-person account of their relationship breakup, with as much emotional detail as possible.
 They did this under the influence of propranolol (a common blood pressure pill).
 We will see the role of this drug later.